Ovear-Mitama/carminite-lib/README.md

 ## Purpose

-This library is published for use by the Twilight Forest on Fabric *and/or* any dependent mods which wish to make use of our events for compatibility.
+This library contains some useful NeoForge compatibility shims and is published for use by the Twilight Forest on Fabric *and/or* any dependent mods which wish to make use of our events for compatibility.
+The goal is that this library will become smaller over time as we are able to transition to more native Fabric implementations.